Maxomann/TDIGP/readme.md

 - [Updating the dependencies]
 - [Generating Documentation & Running Tests]
 - [Allowing other data sources (Extending the project)]
+- [Changing which issues categories to parse from the "Technical Debt Dataset"]

 ## Introduction